deib-polimi/hegira-components/README.md

 ##### Configuration

-After having downloaded the source code a new file should be created under the folder src/main/resources:
+After having downloaded the source code a new file should be created under the folder ``src/main/resources``:

 * credentials.properties

+In case one wants to configure hegira-components also for Apache Cassandra the file ``cassandraConfiguration.properties`` should be added to the same folder.

+The structure of these files is shown below:

 ###### credentials.properties
 Contains the credentials that Hegira 4Clouds needs to access the databases.
-Currently supported databases are Google AppEngine Datastore, Microsoft Azure Tables and Cassandra:
+Currently supported databases are Google AppEngine Datastore, Microsoft Azure Tables and Apache Cassandra:

 ```java
 azure.storageConnectionString=<escaped-azure-storage-connection-string>